huangdanni9-prog/Wutong-Defense-Console-A-Closed-Loop-Campus-Anti-Fraud-System/README.md

 **AI-Powered Campus Telecom Fraud Detection System**

 A closed-loop, end-to-end solution for identifying, analyzing, and preventing telecom fraud targeting university students in Hong Kong.
-Built for the CMHK AI Hackathon 2025, the system combines rule-based detection, machine learning models, LLM-powered intervention, and an interactive Streamlit dashboard to create a comprehensive anti-fraud defense platform.
+Built for the CHINA MOBILE WUTONG CUP 2025, the system combines rule-based detection, machine learning models, LLM-powered intervention, and an interactive Streamlit dashboard to create a comprehensive anti-fraud defense platform.

 ---